 The initial adoption process generally takes four to six months to complete.
 The time it takes to be matched and have a child placed in your home is on a case-by-case basis.

-Who can be a Foster Parent?
+Who Can Be a Foster Parent?

-Foster families come in all shapes as sizes, just like children in foster care.
-The department seeks stable, supportive homes to care for children who have been removed from their own homes.
+Foster families come in all shapes and sizes, just like children in foster care.
+Oregon seeks stable, supportive homes to care for children who have been removed from their own homes.
 The majority of these children will eventually be placed back with their birth family or with a relative.
 Foster parents do not need to be stay-at-home parents, married, or below any specific age.
 However, foster parents do need to be at least 21 years old and have a source of income to support themselves.

 How Long Does Foster Certification Take?